 We like to think that private islands have a certain do-as-you-please element to them.
 There’s no need for formality – breezy linens and your best sunglasses will do just fine.

 The main restaurant, the Beach Shack, is on the island’s west beach next to the arrival jetty.
 The look is elegantly organic, with smart rattan furniture and a decked area covered with a traditional bure roof.
-As the island’s fine-dining offering, the eatery showcases the best of Fiji’s flavoursome produce.
-Executive chef Cory Campbell – formerly of Copenhagen's Noma – is also insistent on the absolute freshness of ingredients – which is why dishes change daily.
+As the island’s fine-dining offering, the eatery showcases the best of Fiji’s flavoursome produce. and the kitchen team are insistent on the absolute freshness of ingredients, which is why dishes change daily.
 Usually, there'll be a three-course menu with two or three options for each course; expect mains like beef tataki with nori, egg yolk, miso, wild rice; and desserts like champagne jelly with passionfruit and strawberry granite.
 Tucked behind a small cove, Walker D’Plank is a springboard into the Asian street-food scene, serving tantalising fare alongside exotic cocktails and iced beers.
 Designed by artist Chris Kenyon, the restaurant is filled with ‘found objects’ like old anchors, nets, shells and driftwood.
 Poolside Cabana is the most casual of the three, and is ideal for families.
 In the morning, there’s a fruit and yoghurt bar, freshly baked bread, pastries and juices.
 Around lunchtime, they fire up the grill, smoker and wood-fired pizza oven.

 There’s no standalone bar on the island; instead, each of three restaurants does the honours.
 The staff are just as happy to shake you a cocktail and bring it to your villa or the beach, however.